jnocera3/Open-Meteo-Weather-Models/README.md

 The python code here is open_meteo.py.
 It uses the Open Meteo Weather Forecast API to download model data for a point and create time-series plots.
 The other html files are examples of what the code creates.

+Forecast plots updating in real-time for Albany, NY can be found [here](https://jnocera3.github.io/Open-Meteo-Weather-Models/Albany_forecast.html)

 More info on the Open Meteo Weather Forecast API can be found [here](https://open-meteo.com/en/docs)

 ## Installation